Manchester to Inverness train with Scotrail

 Fast trains

-To travel from Manchester to Inverness you need to make at least 2 changes.
+To travel from Manchester to Inverness you need to make at least one change.

 Manchester Victoria (MCV)